alex-vt/MongoDB-REST-WebApp-Simple-Example/README.md

 ### Build and deploy the web app

-Requirements: Tomcat, MongoDB.
+Requirements: Java, MongoDB.

+#### Manual deployment

 1. Build the app by Gradle: navigate to project root folder and execute `gradlew app:build`

-2. Deploy the built app `app/build/libs/mongorest.war` to Tomcat.
+2. Deploy the built app `app/build/libs/mongorest.war` manually to Tomcat.

+#### Running the web app locally

+To run the app locally by Gradle: navigate to project root folder and execute `gradlew app:tomcatRunWar`

+The running app base URL will be `http://localhost:8080/mongorest/`

+To stop the app, execute `gradlew app:tomcatStop`